henryl74/pp3-hangman/README.md

 ![Hangman Home Page](images/home_page.png)

 - The home page displays the name of game, welcomes the user and brifly explains how to play the game.
-- Here the user will input his/her name to continue, once done the system will greet the player stating his/here name.
+- Here the user will input his/her name to continue, once done the system will greet the player stating his/her name.

 ## Main Menu

 ![Hangman Main Menu](images/main_menu.png)

  - Once in the main menu, the player has three options:
    1. To read the game instructions
    2. To select the language before he/she start playing the game
    3. To exit the game if the player chages his/her mind

 ## Instructions how to play hangman

 ![Hangman Instructions](images/hangman_Instructions.png)

-- The instructions are clear to follow, and have designed to cover all possible questions the user may have.
+- The instructions are clear to follow, and have been designed to cover all possible questions the user may have.

 ## Language Selection

 ![Language selection](images/language_selection.png)

--  Once selected, it offers the user to guess the words in the following languages:
+ - Once this option is selected, it offers the user to guess the words in the following languages:
    1. English
    2. Spanish
    3. French